Citing and Writing Guides

 Music, sound recordings and performances are protected by copyright - for more information on how to use music or get protection for your own music/performance go to Using music in teaching and research.

-IPA Source for phonetic transcriptions and literal translations. - HAVE A LOOK!
-Trial until 7 October.
+IPA Source for phonetic transcriptions and literal translations. - Comining 2015

-IPA Source is on trial until 7 October.
+IPA Source will be available from early 2015.
 It is the web's largest library of International Phonetic Alphabet (IPA) transcriptions and literal translations of opera arias and art song texts.
 Now with over 11,000 texts including 1378 aria texts!
 It is possible to search by composer, poet or title.

 Librarians can help you with:

 - how and where to start researching your topic